 Examples: Matt, Todd, Squibb

-Here is another worksheet on FLOSS that gives dictation and examples.
+Here is another worksheet example on FLOSS that gives dictation and examples.

 Another letter that doubles after a short vowel in a one syllable word in most cases is z.